Chukwu3meka/Chukwu3meka/README.md

 ---

 Hey there!
-I'm a **Fullstack developer** 😎 with a focus on Frontend development, currently building and maintaining internal apps at Zenith bank.
-Recently, I've worked personally on Mobile, Desktop and Web development, 🎓 I'm also a **Computer Science** graduate.
+I'm a **Fullstack developer** 😎 with a focus on Frontend development, currently building internal apps.
+Recently, I've worked personally on Mobile, Desktop and Web development, 🎓 I'm also a **Computer Science** graduate

 - 👀 I’m currently working on economic projects using Next.js and MongoDB\
 - 📫 You can reach out to me on [LinkedIN](https://www.linkedin.com/in/chukwu3meka/) or [Twitter](https://www.twitter.com/chukwu3meka)